akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice picked up her basket and climbed down on shaky legs.
 “Thank you.
 For the ride and everything.”

 The woman leaned over the side.
 “Take care of yourself, dear.
 And your goose.”
 Her eyes glittered, but not unkindly.

 Beatrice nodded, but did not answer.
 She stood at the lane’s edge, basket in hand, and watched the cart creak away.
 The girls waved.
 The man touched his forehead.
-Then they were gone, and she was alone.
+Then they were gone, and she was left standing there alone with her goose.

 She set her face towards home.

 ---

 The lane was narrow, rutted, the trees close on either side.
 The silence after the cart’s noise was almost deafening.
-She could hear her own breathing, the rustle of Goosie in the basket, the crunch of her shoes on the stones, the thoughts in her head all too insistant.
+She could hear her own breathing, the rustle of Goosie in the basket, the crunch of her shoes on the stones, the thoughts in her head all too insistent.

 *The king’s vow.
 The next maid through the doors.
-A goose.
+A goose kept.
 A Saxon girl.
-Plain clothes.*
+Plain clothes.
+And the road... why this road?*

 *They were looking for me.
 The guards were looking for me.*

 She stopped, her hand going to her throat. *The king made a vow.
-About me.
-About marrying his son.*
+About me?
+About marrying his son?*

 *Which son?* the woman had asked.

-Beatrice thought of the hall—the crowd, the king’s laughter, the young man by the pillar.
+Beatrice thought of the hall—the crowd, the king’s laughter?
+Had she seen any sons, maybe the young man by the pillar?
 The one who had watched.
 The one who had looked at her as if she were worth seeing. *Was it him or another?
-It wasn't her, though.
-It couldn't be.*
+It wasn’t her, though.
+It couldn’t be.*

 *He knew.
 He must have known.
 And he let me walk out the door.
 Did he know?
 Did it matter?*